The alternative operad is not Koszul: Positive characteristic

 \section{Positive characteristic}

 The original Ginzburg--Kapranov operadic theory involves representation theory of the symmetric group peculiar to characteristic zero case.
-While extensions of the operadic theory to the case of positive characteristic exist, none of them, to our knowledge, includes an analogue of the Ginzburg--Kapranov criterion for Koszulity of a quadratic operad in terms of Poincar\'e series.
+While extensions of the operadic theory to the case of positive characteristic exist, none of them, to our knowledge, includes an analog of the Ginzburg--Kapranov criterion for Koszulity of a quadratic operad in terms of Poincar\'e series.

-While, therefore, checking the validity of equation (\ref{gk}) in positive characteristic does not make much sense, the question of computation of dimension sequence $\dim \mathcal P(n)$ for various operads $\mathcal P$ is still of interest.
-In this section we collect a few remarks and computational results concerning this question for the alternative and right-alternative operads and their duals.
+While, therefore, checking the validity of equation (\ref{gk}) in positive characteristic does not make much sense, the question of computing the dimension sequence $\dim \mathcal P(n)$ for various operads $\mathcal P$ is still of interest.
+In this section we collect a few remarks and computational results concerning this question for the alternative and right-alternative operads and their Koszul duals.

-For the dual operads, the corresponding dimension sequences terminate at low terms as indicated in the proof of Theorem \ref{main}, the same way for zero and positive characteristics, except for the case of the dual alternative operad over the field of characteristic $3$.
+For the Koszul dual operads, the corresponding dimension sequences terminate at low terms as indicated in the proof of the theorem in \S \ref{nonk}, the same way for zero and positive characteristics, except for the case of the dual alternative operad over a field of characteristic~$3$.